paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 }
 ```

 Yes, I know.
 This example is ignoring the asynchronous nature of the request and the possibility that the connection has timed out.
-All in good time.

 `DeactivateItem` will not call `Dispose()` on the item if it is an `IDisposable`.
 Override it if you need that functionality.
-If the item needs reactivation when retrieved for reuse, set an activation parameter as demonstrated above.
+If the item needs reactivation when retrieved for reuse, set an activation parameter as above.

-`DeactivateItem(node)` is called before the node is placed in the recycle bin.
+Before node recycling, we call `DeactivateItem(node)`.

-All three custom functions can be created in different ways, depending on need.
+You can create all three custom functions in different ways, depending on need.

 ```c#
 // 1. per-class/struct/value-type